aarjjun/NLP-News-Classifier/README.md

 ## 🔧 **Getting Started** 🔧

 Follow the simple steps below to get this powerful project running on your local machine.
 No hassle, just pure magic!
+### **Using Google Collab**
+- Just Download WebScrapingProject.ipynb only and run it using Collab.
+- But for Detailed visualisation in Web follow the following steps :

 ### 🎯 **Prerequisites**
 Before diving into the project, ensure you have these prerequisites set up: